zkgoldsmith/H2O2-chirality/README.md

 ## KM: Results of NEB calculations of the barriers to interconversion of chiral H2O2 enantiomers
 Cis configurations of H2O2

-After running the CI-NEB calcualtion for the cis energy, I executed this command to see the total band energy:
+After running the NEB calcualtion for the cis energy, I executed this command to see the total band energy:
 ```
 grep "BAND TOTAL EN" H2O2.out
 ```